netxms/netxms-doc/admin/network-discovery.rst

 Configuring Network Discovery
 =============================

-To change network discovery settings, go to main menu of management console and choose :menuselection:`Configuration --> Network Discovery`.
+To change network discovery settings, go to main menu of management client and choose :menuselection:`Configuration --> Network Discovery`.
 Configuration form will open: